A Story of Language Barriers

 Some solid hotel options:

-You’ll be about a 30-minute car ride from the wedding venue.
+No matter which hotel you choose from the above options, you’ll be about a 30-minute car ride from the wedding and reception venues.

 Option 2: Llanogrande or Rionegro (The Countryside)